 Gary W. Gallagher is Director of the Nau Civil War Center and John L. Nau III Professor in the History of the American Civil War.

 Elizabeth R. Varon is Associate Director of the Nau Civil War Center and Langbourne M. Williams Professor of American History at the University of Virginia.
 Varon grew up in northern Virginia.
 She received her PhD from Yale, and has held teaching positions at Wellesley College and Temple University.

-William B. Kurtz is the Nau Center’s Digital Historian and Archivist.
+William B. Kurtz is the Nau Center’s Managing Director and Digital Historian.
 He received his PhD in 2012 from the University of Virginia, where he studied under the direction of Gary W. Gallagher.